RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 In this project you will learn how to make an uncrackable code to send short messages between two secret agents!
 You will learn how to make the code known as a __one-time-pad__, how to encode a short message so that it looks like gibberish to any spy looking at it, and how to decode the message at the other end.

+This is not a simple project so should only be attempted once you have made several simpler Scratch projects.

 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/114265027/?autostart=true" frameborder="0"></iframe>
   <img src="images/secretagents-final.png">
 </div>

-# Step 1: Load the starting project { .activity }
+# Step 1: Getting Started { .activity }

-The starting project is there to save a little time getting started.
+There is a starting project to save you a little time getting started.

 ## Activity Checklist { .check }